tidepool-org/tidepool-org.github.io/data-model/v1/deviceMeta.md

     * "manual" - the user manually resumed the pump
     * "automatic" - the pump resumed on its own

-If the status from the `previous` field does not match the currently known status in the Tidepool platform, the previous status object will be annotated as such and the current status will be set according to the received event.
+If the status from the `previous` field does not exist in the Tidepool platform, the previous status object will be annotated and saved along with the current event.

 ## Calibration